Rent (Instant Access)

 We are following a different path than the majority of documentaries.
 We want to explain why here.

 As science has confirmed, the most important element in a healthy pregnancy is a bond between the developing child and mother.
 Over the past year, we’ve learned that the same is true with watching IN UTERO.
 The film’s greatest value is to start people talking and connecting.
-When the film is viewed alone so much is lost, which is the primary reason that we have stopped streaming the film for now.
+When the film is viewed alone so much is lost, which is the primary reason we encourage community screenings over VOD (Video on Demand) platforms like Amazon and iTunes.

 We want to encourage community - friends in their home, an organization, a classroom, a pregnancy or therapy group - anywhere that allows for human interaction afterwards.
 So much of our lives now involves the illusion of community as we work alone with the internet.
 We see people, but they are not flesh and blood.
 We hear people, but we don’t experience them in as nearly a profound way as when we are with someone in person.